Jason Martin (artist)

 Jason Martin (born 2 September 1970) is a contemporary painter who lives in London and Portugal.
 He has a BA from Goldsmiths, University of London (1993).
 His paintings are often monochromatic or three-dimensional.
-A contemporary of Damien Hirst and Ian Davenport, he has works in the major collections including the Saatchi Gallery and of art dealer Thaddaeus Ropac.
+A contemporary of Damien Hirst and Ian Davenport, he has works in the major collections including the Saatchi Gallery and that of the art dealer Thaddaeus Ropac.